The Mall, the Merrier!: Critical reception

 The film received mixed reviews from critics, despite coming in first at the box office.
 Most of the criticism was directed at its "non-existent" plot, stale humor and poor use of the shopping mall setting.

 Oggs Cruz of Rappler lamented what he saw as a wasted opportunity, stating it is "more of the same – and messier" and "while the settings change or the genre it spoofs shift, the elements remain the same.
 The comedies are all anchored on mean-spirited hilarity, all utilizing a broad moral lesson to make its abject crassness palatable to the families it caters to," comparing it unfavorably to George A. Romero's seminal zombie film Dawn of the Dead whose department store setting was used to satirize consumerism.

-Conversely, Jocelyn Valle of PEP.ph gave the film a more positive review, praising the cast, special effects and pop culture references, particularly the feud between the Baretto sisters and the network rivalry between ABS-CBN and GMA Network, a scene where Vice's character Moises and a parodic depiction of the living doll Annabelle from The Conjuring, played by Ruffa Gutierrez, get into a hair-pulling fight and wind up in the premises of the GMA-7 broadcast facility.
-Valle did, however, criticise the "lack of a strong supporting character for Vice to throw punchlines at and comedic flair" and found Vice's use of a joke pertaining to German dictator Adolf Hitler to be of poor taste in light of Holocaust victims.
+Conversely, Jocelyn Valle of PEP.ph gave the film a more positive review, praising the cast, special effects and pop culture references, particularly the feud between the Baretto sisters and the network rivalry between ABS-CBN and GMA Network, a scene where Vice's character Moises and a parodic depiction of the living doll Annabelle from The Conjuring—played by Ruffa Gutierrez—get into a hair-pulling fight and wind up in the premises of the GMA-7 broadcast facility.
+Valle did, however, criticize the "lack of a strong supporting character for Vice to throw punchlines at and comedic flair" and found Vice's use of a joke pertaining to German dictator Adolf Hitler to be of poor taste in light of Holocaust victims.

-Television release
+Television

-Pay-per-view

-The film premiered on KBO on May 1, 2020, and stayed on the service until May 6.

-Cable television

-The film premiered on Cinema One on August 2, 2020, PBO on October 10, 2020 and on Kapamilya Channel on November 2, 2020.
+The film was featured on KBO in May 2020, available for pay-per-view.
+From August to November 2020, The Mall, the Merrier! was available on the cable television channels Cinema One and Kapamilya Channel.
+PBO on October 10, 2020 A year after its theatrical release, the film premiered on A2Z Channel 11.

-Free-to-air

-The film premiered on A2Z Channel 11 on December 25, 2020, a year after its theatrical release.
-There were plans to put it on GMA 7 along with its sister channels GTV and I Heart Movies (as GMA Network Inc. planned to put Star Cinema-produced films on their channels) or TV5 and its half-sister channel RPTV (due to Viva Films' contract given to TV5 and TV5 also has a blocktime agreement with RPN, which using several channel frequencies and broadcasting facilities formerly owned by Star Cinema's parent ABS-CBN, including Channel 9), but the date is not announced yet.